(Visited 2,759 times, 1 visits today)

 MDA City Club, 63 E Lake St, is a 24-story, 190-unit apartment tower in Chicago’s Loop.

 The building was designed by Daniel H. Burnham Jr and completed in 1927.
-It was originally known as the Medical and Dental Arts Building, thus the “MDA” in MDA City Apartments.
+It was originally known as the Medical and Dental Arts Building, thus the “MDA” in MDA City Club.

 The building’s brick and limestone façade was restored and many of its terrazzo and marble corridors were preserved during the renovation.
-MDA City Apartments is listed on the National Register of Historic Places.
+MDA City Club is listed on the National Register of Historic Places.

 The apartments have functional layouts with little wasted space.
-All of the apartments have in-unit washer / dryers and good to excellent closet space.
-Bedrooms are typically on the small side.
+The apartments have in-unit washer / dryers and good to excellent closet space.

 Open-plan kitchens are all-electric and include black appliances, granite counter tops, granite islands, mosaic tile backsplashes, pantries, built-in microwaves and a variety of cabinet finishes.

 Apartments have 10- to 12-foot high ceilings, large windows and a mix of hardwood and carpet flooring.
 A few of the units have recessed balconies or private patios.

 Two-bedroom floor plans have either side-by-side bedrooms or the split-bedroom layout popular with roommates and people who work from home.
 Master baths in the 2-bedrooms have a stall shower.
 Several of the two-bedroom plans have separate dens.
 There’s also a one-bedroom plan with a separate den that some might treat as a bedroom.

 MDA City Club has a solid suite of amenities, except for a pool.

 MDA City Club has a rooftop “Sky Club” and “Sky Park” sundeck.
 The sundeck has a hot tub, seating areas and skyline views.